Had an issue with

 What happens after you submit a complaint to Sony?

-Once Sony receives your complaint, they follow a structured resolution process:
+Once Sony receives your complaint, they follow a resolution process:

 1. A Case Number Is Assigned

 Sony logs your complaint and assigns a reference number for tracking.
-Keep this handy.
+Keep this on hand.

 2. Sony Requests Supporting Details